-This bill would provide that any change in salary, compensation, or remuneration principally for the purpose of enhancing a member's SB 1425 -2- benefits would not be included in the calculation of a member's final compensation for purposes of determining that member's defined benefit.
+This bill would provide that any change in salary, compensation, or remuneration principally for the purpose of enhancing a member's benefits would not be included in the calculation of a member's final compensation for purposes of determining that member's defined benefit.
 The bill would generally require the board of each state and local public retirement system to establish, by regulation, accountability provisions that would include an ongoing audit process to ensure that a change in a member's salary, compensation, or remuneration is not made principally for the purpose of enhancing a member's retirement benefits.
 This bill would revise the definition of "creditable compensation" and would limit the calculation of a member's final compensation to an amount not to exceed the average increase in compensation received within the final compensation period and the 2 preceding years by employees in the same or a related group as that member.
-This bill would also require a board of each state and local public retirement system to establish, by regulation, a requirement that a retired person may not perform services for any employer covered by a state or local retirement system until that person has been separated from service for a period of at least 180 days.
+This bill would also provide that a person who retires on or after January 1, 2012, may not perform services for any employer -3- SB 1425 covered by a state or local retirement system until that person has been separated from service for a period of at least 180 days.
 This bill would provide for the implementation of these required changes under the laws that govern PERS and STRL.